ProjectPythia/pythia-foundations/foundations/github/basic-git.md

 ## Overview

 Now that we've covered some basic GitHub features and configured your account appropriately, it's time to take a deeper dive in {term}`version control` and {term}`Git`, our recommended VCS.
-We'll discuss the need for version control, explain the relationship between Git (the VCS software) and GitHub (the web-based code-hosting and collaboration platform).
+We'll discuss the need for version control and explain the relationship between Git (the VCS software) and GitHub (the web-based code-hosting and collaboration platform).

 We'll then lead you through some basic Git usage, including making your first Git commit (registering changes to source code) and viewing / comparing across the commit history of a repository.